 Flattering and functional!
 We love these shorts.

 The Norrie 2.0 is not as flashy as the Norrie 1.0 was in bright Yeti turquoise blue, but it still gets high praise for style.
-The rich "Storm" color that we tested incorporates turquoise stitching, zippers, and webbing.
-And lipstick pink zipper pulls and buckles add a fun touch without being too girlie.
+The rich "Storm" color that we tested incorporates contrasting turquoise stitching, zippers, and webbing.
+And candy pink zipper pulls and buckles add a fun touch without being overly girlie.

 Most importantly, these shorts are flattering and feminine while still being tough and comfortable, which is why we once again awarded it Editors' Choice.

 These shorts are so versatile, we never felt like we were wearing the wrong short for the job.